Raman Microspectroscopy for Real-Time Structure Indicator in Ultrafast Laser Writing: Supporting Note 8: Hyperspectral unmixing

-Notably, for the ROI including the sp3 peak, the large dynamic range of this feature amplifies small fluctuations which can distort the convex geometry and bias endmember selection.
-Excluding this line (ROI 1345–1800~cm$^{-1}$) reduces leverage and produces noisier but qualitatively similar maps.
+Notably, for the spectral ROI including the sp3 peak, the large dynamic range of this feature amplifies small fluctuations which can distort the convex geometry and bias endmember selection.
+Excluding this line (spectral ROI: 1345–1800~cm$^{-1}$) reduces leverage and produces noisier but qualitatively similar maps.

-It is important to distinguish geometric unmixing from PCA.
+Supporting Figure~\ref{fig:SI_unmixing_endmembers} also provides the first two principal components.
+It is important to distinguish geometric unmixing from principal component analysis (PCA)~\cite{abdi2010principal}.
 VCA and N-FINDR seek spectra at the boundaries of the data cloud that can be interpreted as approximate endmembers, whereas PCA decomposes variance into orthogonal components that need not resemble real spectra and can take negative values.
 PCA is valuable for denoising and diagnostics, but its components cannot be interpreted as abundances.